Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 - This season, the Bulls have won ATS in each of their two games as an underdog of 23.5 points or more.

-- South Florida's games this year have hit the over on five of nine set point totals (55.6%).
+- South Florida's games this year have gone over the total in five out of nine opportunities (55.6%).

-- South Florida is 5-2 against the spread and 2-5 overall in games when it records more than 14.9 points.
+- When South Florida records more than 14.9 points, it is 5-2 against the spread and 2-5 overall.

-- When South Florida churns out over 311.2 yards, the team is 3-3 against the spread and 2-4 overall.
+- South Florida is 3-3 against the spread and 2-4 overall when the team amasses more than 311.2 yards.

 - The Bulls have 15 giveaways this season, while the Bearcats have 24 takeaways .